alvayonara/TixApps/README.md

 **INCOMPLETE.
 DO NOT USE**

-This project is under development.
+This project is under development (Flutter 1.0)